 STRATEGY 3: Add whatever you can to your super

 Contributing to your super is arguably the quickest and most direct way to build your super.
 You can make a lump sum contribution to your super at any time as long as you keep within the contribution limits.
 That includes any amount you withdrew via Early Release and haven't used.
 You can also make small contributions over a period of time.
 If you're a low-income earner, your contributions to super may then make you eligible for a co-contribution from the Government when you submit your 2020/21 tax return.
 Learn about contribution limits and other ways to contribute to your super.

 STRATEGY 4: Take a close look at what options your super is invested in

 Being in an investment option that's not right for your age and stage in life could cost you in lost savings over time.
 Remember: the timeframe for a super investment could be 40 years or more.
 Imagine the rebuilding potential of 40 years of compounding interest!
-If you're a member of Energy Super, you can have a discussion with one of our phone-based financial advisers at no additional cost to you.
+If you're an Energy Super account holder, you can have a discussion with one of our phone-based financial advisers at no additional cost to you.
 You can book an appointment below.